laravel-enso/documentation/docs/packages/form-builder.md

 }]
 ```

+#### tab
+- Is: optional
+- Type: string

+Specifies the name of the tab this section belongs to.
+Each section may have its own tab or multiple sections
+can share a tab.

+When setting this option, the `tabs` flag on the main template structure must be present and set to true.

 #### columns
 - Is: required
 - Type: number/string
 - Values: one of the following `1`, `2`, `3`, `4`, `6`, `12`, `"custom"`

 The attribute specifies how many columns will be used for the form elements in this section.
-If giving a number, then
-the size of each element is calculated automatically.
+If giving a number, then the size of each element is calculated automatically.

-If using `"custom"`, you need to specify for each filed the column size, by providing the `column` parameter (see below).
+If using `"custom"`, you need to specify for each filed the column size,
+by providing the `column` parameter (see below).

 #### fields
 - Is: required
 - Type: array of objects

 The fields parameter will hold the actual form elements.
 For the configuration of each specific form element, see below.

 #### divider
 - Is: optional